keithalpichi/slack-action/README.md

 # Slack

-A Github Action that sends Slack notifications from within Github Action workflows.
+A highly-configurable Github Action that sends Slack notifications from within Github Action workflows.

-## Configuration
+## Usage

-1. Create a [Incoming Webhook](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) in your Slack workspace.
+1. Create an [Incoming Webhook](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) in your Slack workspace.
 Copy the webhook URL, you'll need it in the next step.
 1. Create a [Github secret](https://docs.github.com/en/actions/reference/encrypted-secrets) in the settings tab in a repository, or organization if you want it to be used across all repositories within an organization.
 Give it the name "SLACK_WEBHOOK_URL" and value as the webhook URL.
-1. Create a Github Action yaml file if you don't already have one at `./.github/workflows`
+1. Add "SLACK_WEBHOOK_URL" as an [`env`](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#env) to every workflow file you want to use this action in.
+    ```
+    env:
+      SLACK_WEBHOOK_URL: ${{ secrets.SLACK_WEBHOOK_URL }}
+    ```
+1. Add this action as a step:
+    ```
+    - name: Send Slack Notification
+      uses: keithalpichi/slack
+    ```
-1. Add the desired inputs below to your workflow yaml files.
+1. Add your desired inputs from the input section below to the step.

 ## Github Action Inputs